BuckeyeSoftware/rex/doc/CORE.md

 ## No new or delete
 Since everything should go through the polymorphic allocators, all forms of `new` and `delete` are disabled, including array variants.
 You cannot call them, they just forward to `abort`.

+The `array` container exists specifically to do "array constructions" through an allocator.

 ## No runtime support
-The C++ runtime support library for things like `new` and `delete`, exceptions and RTTI is simply disabled from the builds.
+The C++ runtime support library is not used.
+This means features such as: `new`, `delete`, exceptions, and RTTI does not exist.
 Instead a very minimal, stublet implementation exists to call `abort` if it encounters such things being used.

+Similarly, Rex does not support concurrent initialization of static globals, instead `rx::global` should be used.
+This interface provides a much stronger set of features for controlling global initialization too.

+Pure virtual function calls just forward to `abort`.

 ## Performance
-Performance of runtime and debug builds as well as build performance were all major considerations for the core library.
-The C++ standard library often has poor runtime performance for debug builds and is known for it's slow build times.
-We don't have those problems as very careful design choices were made early on.

-Cache efficient is also a major design choice which led to our `map` and `set` implementations to use Robinhood hashing.
-This isn't possible with the standard interface in `std::unordered_{map,set}` since the standard requires the key and value be stored together leading to poor cache utilization.
+The core library was designed with performance in mind for all three places that performance matters:

+  * Debug
+  * Release
+  * Build

+The C++ standard library only focuses on release performance, leading to terrible debug and build performance.

+Careful design choices were made to avoid excessive build times, such as avoiding large headers (this is why each trait is in it's own individual file in `core/traits`.) in addition to other things.

+We make several large optimizations in the name of better runtime performance, too many to list here.
+However, some of the major ones include:

+### Polymorphic allocators
+Every container can be given a custom allocator.
+Small, on-stack containers with short life-times can be constructed by instantiating an allocator over some stack memory and giving it to the container in place of the system allocator.

+### Robin-hood hash containers
+One unfortunute consequence of C++'s hash containers, `unordered_{mapm,set}` is their interface must talk in `pair` which means they're often stored together.
+This has awful cache characteristics for when you only need the keys or values.
+Similarly, all implementations use a bucketing strategy that leads to cache-inefficieny.
+We use a fully flat implementation of these containers with Robin-hood hashing.

+### Uninitialized vectors
+There's no way with C++'s `vector` to initialize with size or resize the contents such that they stay uninitialized.
+This means something like `vector<char> data(1024)` will force all 1024 bytes to be zero initialized, only for you to replace them later.

+We support both forms for trivially-constructible types through the use of the `uninitialized{}` tag value.

+### Disowning memory
+Any container that manages a single, contiguous allocation can have it's memory stolen from it through a `disown` method, returning an untyped, owning view.
+This view can be given to anything that can reasonably make sense of the contents.
+This allows copy-free transmuations like the following:

+  * `vector<char>` => `string`
+  * `vector<rx_byte>` => `string`
+  * `string` => `vector<char>`
+  * `string` => `vector<rx_byte>`

+This is used extensively in file loading code.

+### Small string optimization
+Most standard libraries implement this, we do as well.

+### Hints
+We implement and utilize a wide variety of compiler hints to get proper code generation where the compiler cannopt deduce things about branches, memory aliasing, alignment, etc.

+### Exception free code
+Avoiding the use of exceptions and outright disabling it means everything is `noexcept`.

 ## Algorithm